hishizuka/pizero_bikecomputer/doc/software_installation.md

     - <img width="320" alt="mapstogpx-01" src="https://github.com/hishizuka/pizero_bikecomputer/assets/12926652/928a8ed5-82e7-4ba2-afc7-6b68150d9043"> <img width="320" alt="mapstogpx-02" src="https://github.com/hishizuka/pizero_bikecomputer/assets/12926652/d6fbfb22-5c93-47e5-920f-8ef4fc9c02de">

-### Live Track
+### Connectivity

 <img width="400" alt="livetrack-01" src="https://github.com/hishizuka/pizero_bikecomputer/assets/12926652/9f9660fd-eca4-4b97-a60a-d2ff890bf3f0">

+- Auto BT Tethering
+  - Upload to ThingsBoard via bluetooth tethering via a paired smartphone which are already paired using `bluetoothctl`.
+  - The following `Select BT device` must also be specified.
+  - Since it operates intermittently once every two minutes, the power consumption of the Raspberry Pi and smartphone is much lower than a constant connection via Wifi tethering.
+- Select BT device
+  - Specify the device to use for bluetooth tethering.
 - Live Track
   - Enable real-time data upload to the [ThingsBoard](https://thingsboard.io) dashboard.
   - `tb-mqtt-client` package, which can be installed with the `pip3` command, is required.
   - Also, thingsboard device access token is required in [THINGSBOARD_API](#thingsboard_api-section) of setting.conf.
   - You will also need to upload and set up a dashboard.
 For more details of Thingboard setup, see [thingsboard_setup.md](./thingsboard_setup.md).
-- Auto upload via BT
-  - Upload to ThingsBoard via bluetooth tethering via a paired smartphone which are already paired using `bluetoothctl`.
-  - The following `Select BT device` must also be specified.
-  - Since it operates intermittently once every two minutes, the power consumption of the Raspberry Pi and smartphone is much lower than a constant connection via Wifi tethering.
-- Select BT device
-  - Specify the device to use for bluetooth tethering.

 ### Upload Activity